Nancy L. Maldonado: Federal judicial service

+District court service

 In December 2021, Maldonado was recommended to the president by Senators Dick Durbin and Tammy Duckworth.
 On April 13, 2022, President Joe Biden announced his intent to nominate Maldonado to serve as a United States District Judge of the United States District Court for the Northern District of Illinois.
 On April 25, 2022, her nomination was sent to the Senate.
 President Biden nominated Maldonado to the seat vacated by Judge Matthew Kennelly, who assumed senior status on October 7, 2021.
 On May 11, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
-On June 9, 2022, her nomination was favorably reported out of committee by a 13–9 vote.
+On June 9, 2022, her nomination was reported out of committee by a 13–9 vote.
 On July 19, 2022, the United States Senate invoked cloture on her nomination by a 53–41 vote.
-She was confirmed the same day by a 53–45 vote.
+She was confirmed on the same day by a 53–45 vote.
 She received her judicial commission on August 10, 2022.
+She was sworn in on October 3, 2022.
 She became the first Hispanic woman to serve as a federal judge on the Court for the Northern District of Illinois.
+Her service as a district judge was terminated on July 11, 2024, when she was elevated to the court of appeals.